Electric Bike Range Test

 How we did the range test:

 The first thing we must do is to lock in a few factors and use throttle-only test.
 Then we did the same test but with pedal assist.
 The numbers will trend smoothly and be repeatable.
 Then we know we have real results.

-We use the stock tires at 60 psi.
-Higher pressure will result in more range but a harder ride, lower pressure will result in lower range but a softer ride.
+Tire Pressure: We use the stock tires at 60 psi.
+Higher pressure will result in more range but a harder ride, lower pressure will result in a lower range but a softer ride.

 Range testing on the test loop.
-Vehicle tracking using the onboard GPS.
+Vehicle tracking using a GPS.

 For these test, the speed limit is set to 10, 12, 14, 16, 18, 20 mph and we run around a level ground loop.
 The pattern will emerge and we can clearly see how efficient the bike is at each of those speeds.
 The results are posted in the "Throttle Only / No Pedaling" row.